sebsheep/advanced-python/03-OOP/README.md

   you can use `choice(weapons)` to randomly pick a weapon when building the character.

 That's it!
-Now the description is accurate!
+Now the description of the game is accurate! ...
+What, you disagree?
+Be careful, I'm looking at you!

 **Important Note:** as you can see, this `@property` mechnamism allows to easily change an attribute into a "method" without changing the users of the